Athou/commafeed/commafeed-server/src/main/docker/README.md

     - `latest` (always points to the latest version)
     - `master` (always points to the latest git commit)
 - `<database>` is the database to use (`h2`, `postgresql`, `mysql` or `mariadb`)
 - `-jvm` is optional and indicates that CommaFeed is running on a JVM, and not compiled natively.
-This image supports the arm64 platform which is not yet supported by the native image.